AliYous/NextEvent-App/README.md

 Pwd - iamadmin

-This webapp is kind of an EventBrite for business Events (except it was one of my first ever rails app and nobody knows about it)
+This is one of my first ever projects with Ruby On Rails.
+It was the subject of one of the weeks in The Hacking Project Bootcamp